Stigma & Responding to a Mental Health Issue

 If you suspect a colleague is dealing with a mental health issue, talk to your supervisor first.
-Your supervisor has a range of tools available to consult with the employee in question and to offer help.
+Your supervisor has a range of tools and can consult with the employee and offer help.

 For your employee

-If you are a manager or supervisor, part of your responsibility is to keep an eye on your employees and notice if something changes.
-If you do notice concerning behaviour, try to intervene early.
+If you are a manager or supervisor, and notice concerning behaviour, try to intervene early.

-If you have an employee struggling with a health issue that impacts them at work, access the Managing Employee Health Issues at Work program to consult with an Occupational Health Nurse.
-The Occupational Health Nurse with provide advice and let you know what to expect for next steps.
+If you have an employee struggling with a health issue that affects them at work, access the Managing Employee Health Issues at Work program to consult with an Occupational Health Nurse.
+The Occupational Health Nurse will advise you next steps.
 Supervisors can contact AskMyHR to access the program.

-The Early Intervention and Return to Work e-Learning Series also has information about managing employees with health issues at work.
+The Early Intervention and Return to Work e-Learning Series also has information about managing employees with health issues.

 When helping employees who may be struggling with mental health issues, keep in mind that work is important.
-Research shows that extended disability leave can actually increase mental health problems because long stretches of absence tend to isolate individuals, increase feelings of worthlessness and make it more difficult to return to work.
+Research shows that extended disability leave can actually increase mental health problems because long absences tend to isolate individuals, increase feelings of worthlessness and make it more difficult to return to work.
 Work provides routine, social contact, activity and a sense of identity.

-While prevention and early intervention is the ideal when it comes to mental health issues, there will likely be cases where employees will be off work for some time period.
-Find more information in the Early Intervention and Return to Work e-Learning Series about the roles and responsibilities that come with an employee who is off work due to a mental or physical health issue.
-Supervisors and managers can find supports, particularly if the situation is quite complex or expected to be an extended leave.
+While prevention and early intervention are ideal when it comes to mental health issues, there will likely be cases where employees will be off work for a period of time.
+Find more information in the Early Intervention and Return to Work e-Learning Series about what to do when an employee who is off work due to a mental or physical health issue.

 Return to work

-If your employee is ready to come back to work after being away for some time, you have some planning to do.
-Talk to the employee about their return-to-work plan, including possible work accommodations, such as modified duties or schedules, where possible.
+If your employee is ready to return to work after being away for some time, you need to plan.
+Talk to the employee about their return-to-work needs, including possible work accommodations, such as modified duties or schedules.